AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

     end Simple_Recs.Ext;

-    --  Copied the code to the
+    --  We copied the code to the
     --  Test_Child_Limitedness procedure (in the
     --  body of the Simple_Recs.Ext package) and
     --  commented it out here.